yakavetsiv/Live-dead/README.md

 ```
 Estimation of the absolute cell viability values for single time point:
 1. Analysis of images
-2. Browse - Select the folder with the file
+2. Browse - Select the folder with the example file
 3. Select the image
 4. Load image
 5. Grid